BrunnerLivio/articles/articles/advanced-nestjs-dynamic-providers/article.md

 ## Conclusion

-We have touched numerous advanced parts of NestJS.
-We have seen how we can create simple decorators and dynamic providers.
+We have touched on numerous advanced parts of NestJS.
+We have seen how we can create simple decorators, dynamic modules and dynamic providers.
 You can do impressive stuff with it in a clean and testable way.

 As mentioned we have used the exact same patterns for the internals of `@nestjs/typeorm` and `@nestjs/mongoose`.
 In the Mongoose integration, for example, we used a very similar approach for generating injectable providers for each model.

 You can find the code in this [Github repostiory](https://github.com/BrunnerLivio/logger-app).
 I have also refactored smaller functionalities and added unit tests, so you can use this code in production.